babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 This post goes into some of the ways Babel should help with this effort, but we'll need everyone's help to change the ecosystem: more education, more opt-in published packages, and better tooling.

 ---

-Maybe dependencies will become a first-class citizen for compliation.
-But have we thought about the future of our dependencies and their sustainability?

-In the case of Babel, it's grown to be a fundamental part of the JavaScript ecosystem with the help of some volunteers and only more so the past year.

-Please consider partnering with us by getting involved and/or supporting my [Patreon](https://www.patreon.com/henryzhu) and Babel's [Open Collective](https://opencollective.com/babel).

 > Thanks to the [many](https://twitter.com/left_pad/status/1010280464840617984) folks who offered to review this post including [@chrisdarroch](https://twitter.com/chrisdarroch), [@existentialism](https://twitter.com/existentialism), [@mathias](https://twitter.com/mathias), [@betaorbust](https://twitter.com/betaorbust), [@_developit](https://twitter.com/_developit), [@jdalton](https://twitter.com/jdalton), [@bonsaistudio](https://twitter.com/bonsaistudio).